Church of the Good Shepherd, Batheaston: History

-Closure and redevelopment proposals (2020–2025)
+Closure and redevelopment proposals (2020–2026)

 Due to the COVID-19 pandemic, the church temporarily closed as a place of worship from March 2020 and was replaced by daily livestreamed services from St John's Church, Bath, and Clifton Cathedral.
 However, due to its declining number of worshippers, the Diocese decided it was not viable to reopen the church.
 The Diocese then sought planning permission for a redevelopment scheme in October 2023, which opted for the church's demolition and replacement with four houses.

+Historic England assessed the church for listing in December 2023 and again in April 2024, but concluded it did not meet the criteria.
+They noted that it was an "interesting example of its type, with some notable architectural features", including the "striking, tent-like roof form and imaginative use of fibre-glass blocks", but felt the "variable success of the design" did not meet the standards for listing.
+Bath and North East Somerset Council designated the church a locally listed heritage asset in 2024.

 After receiving feedback from numerous consultees and members of the public, revised designs were submitted in 2024.
 The planning consultants, on behalf of the Diocese, stated that alternative uses for the church were unviable and demolition remained the "most sensible route".
 Both the original and revised plans drew opposition from local people, but planning permission was granted in July 2025.

-Historic England assessed the church for listing in December 2023 and again in April 2024, but concluded it did not meet the criteria.
-They noted that it was an "interesting example of its type, with some notable architectural features", including the "striking, tent-like roof form and imaginative use of fibre-glass blocks", but felt the "variable success of the design" did not meet the standards for listing.
-Bath and North East Somerset Council designated the church a locally listed heritage asset in 2024.
+It was put up for sale in January 2026 as a 'development opportunity'.
+A planning application submitted in June 2026 seeks to retain the building, with the upper floor providing a 75-place day nursery and the lower floor used as offices by a building firm.